Tense nuclear talks with Iran to resume Thursday in Vienna

 European diplomats had urged Tehran to come back with “realistic proposals” after Iran's delegation last week made numerous demands that were deemed unacceptable by the other parties to the accord — Britain, China, France, Germany and Russia.

 The United States withdrew from the agreement in 2018 under former U.S. President Donald Trump.
-His successor Joe Biden has indicated that the U.S. is willing to return, and American diplomats in Vienna are being briefed by other powers.
+His successor, Joe Biden, has indicated that Washington is willing to return, and American diplomats in Vienna are being briefed by other powers.

 The Vienna accord, formally known as the Joint Comprehensive Plan of Action, was meant to rein in Tehran's nuclear program in return for loosening economic sanctions against Iran.